There are many ways that you can vary the form of the standard pull-up.

 Once you have unlocked the false grip pull-up, give the pseudo false grip a go.
 This means you have to pull-up a bit more to get to the transition, making it more difficult.

 The thumb over, slow muscle-up is a different beast, you will require lots of hollow pull-up strength as well as dipping strength.
-Stay tuned for a tutorial on this in the future.
+For a thorouch tutorial on how to unlock the slow muscle-up, check out this post.

 Goal 3 – Bigger Back